Dragon-Boat-Z/Assessment2/docs/meetings.md

 ---
 layout: default
-title: Previous Team Meetings
+title: Meetings
 has_children: true
 ---

-# Previous Team Meetings
+# Meetings

-These are logs of all the meetings the previous team completed.
+These are logs of all the meetings we have completed.
 Includes minutes and attendance.

 ![gantt chart](/assets/static/week8.png "Gantt chart")